Antriol

-Antriol (also Entrejol) is a neighbourhood of Kralendijk on the island of Bonaire in the Netherlands Antilles.
+Antriol (also Entrejol) is a neighbourhood of Kralendijk on the island of Bonaire in the Caribbean Netherlands.
 It used to be a separate village which merged with four other villages-Nikiboko, Noord Saliña, Playa, and Tera Kora to form Kralendijk.
 Situated just inland from the central business district, it had 3,811 residents, home to around 15% of the island’s population.

 History

-Antriol was founded in 1626 by Spanish and Portuguese prisoners who had been deported from Aruba and Curaçao by the Dutch colonists.
-It was originally named Al Interior (the interior) which was corrupted to Antriol or Entrejol.
+In 1526, Spanish commander Juan de Ampies brought a few Spanish settlers and developed Bonaireas a plantation and a meat farm.
+In the early 17th century, Dutch colonists brought Spanish and Portuguese prisoners deported from Aruba and Curaçao, who founded the settlement of Antriol.
+After the Eighty Years War, Dutch gained control of the region in 1636.
+Antriol was originally named Al Interior (the interior) which was corrupted to Antriol or Entrejol.
 The people of Antriol were mainly employed in the salt mines and lived in self-made houses.
-It wasn't until the 1930s, that concrete buildings started to be built.
+It was not until the 1930s that concrete buildings started to be built.

 Geography

-Antriol neighbourhood of Kralendijk is situated on Bonaire's southwest coast, inland from the commercial and historic center of Playa.
-The terrain is largely flat and consists of coastal limestone rock typical of Bonaire, with salt ponds and fringing reefs.
-It used to be a separate village which merged with four other villages-Nikiboko, Noord Saliña, Playa, and Tera Kora to form Kralendijk.
+Antriol is situated inland from the commercial and historic center of Playa in Kralendijk.
+The terrain of Bonaire is largely flat and consists of coastal limestone rock, with salt ponds and fringing reefs around the island.
+It used to be a separate village which have now combined with four other villages-Nikiboko, Noord Saliña, Playa, and Tera Kora to form the capital of Kralendijk.
+It is located close to the Flamingo International Airport near Kralendijk.

 Demographics

-As of 2017, Antriol had about 3,811 residents, making it the second-largest settlement on Bonaire after Kralendijk central.
+As of 2017, Antriol had about 3,811 residents, making it the second-largest settlement on Bonaire after Kralendijk.
 It represents about 15% of Bonaire’s population, projected at approximately 24,720.

-Infrastructure

-Antriol is part of Bonaire’s public road network, connecting it directly to central Playa, Kralendijk boulevard.
-It is located close to the Flamingo International Airport.
 Our Lady of Coromoto Church is a major place of worship located in Antriol.